-5.5.4 Conduct of the port operator
+d) Conduct of the port operator

-In general, the commission agrees with the submission of DPO that overall it has been able to satisfactorily meet the needs of port users.
-However, during the consultation process two issues were raised regarding the conduct of DPO.
-The first is in relation to adequate information and certainty for dry bulk commodity export pricing and the second was regarding the introduction of a new charge for a prescribed service.
+In general, the commission agrees with the submission of DPO to the Issues Paper that overall it has been able to satisfactorily meet the needs of port users.57 However, during the consultation process for this review two issues have been raised regarding the conduct of DPO.
+The first is in relation to adequate information and certainty for dry bulk commodity export pricing and the second is regarding the introduction of a new charge for a prescribed service.